svenboertjens/bluelink/README.md

-# Blue-link
+# Bluelink
 A simple bluetooth manager for your terminal.

 This bluetooth manager aims to run in the background of your device, to automatically pair with known devices.
-It also provides an easy-to-use CLI interface you can access with `$ blue-link`, where you can manage known devices and connect to new ones.
+It also provides an easy-to-use CLI interface you can access with `$ bluelink`, where you can manage known devices and connect to new ones.

 # How to install